Bill Bates

-William Frederick Bates (born June 6, 1961) is a former American football safety who played for fifteen seasons in the National Football League (NFL), all of which were spent with the Dallas Cowboys.
+William Frederick Bates (born June 6, 1961) is an American former professional football player who spent his entire 15-year career as a safety for the Dallas Cowboys of the National Football League (NFL).
 A fan favorite, he was a Pro Bowl selection in 1984, played in Super Bowl XXVIII and Super Bowl XXX, and was on the Cowboys' roster for Super Bowl XXVII.
-He played college football at the University of Tennessee.
+He played college football for the Tennessee Volunteers.

-Early years
+Early life

 Bates attended Farragut High School in Farragut, Tennessee, where he played under rising head coach Ken Sparks.
 He recorded over 1,000 return yards, 14 interceptions, and nearly 200 tackles during his high school career where he was known for his hard hitting tackles.

 He helped lead the Admirals to the state semi-finals in 1978, in which the Admirals lost to Red Bank by one point.
 He was all-state in football and basketball his senior year.
 He also practiced track and field.
 He was considered the 4th best high school recruit in the state in football.